Letter To The Editor: State Rep. Blaine Wilhour Comments On Illinois' Energy Bill - NewsBreak

 Letter To The Editor: State Rep. Blaine Wilhour Comments On Illinois' Energy Bill

-Energy bill punctuates decades of failed policies and failed leadership in Illinois By State Rep. Blaine Wilhour Leave it to Illinois to do the impossible.
-Only in Illinois could a group of virtue-signaling politicians pass a bill believing they are single-handedly ending global climate change while simultaneously carting in wheelbarrows of cash from the political insiders, influence peddlers, and the crony corporatists that sustain much of their existence.
-Politicians historically Continue Readingwww.riverbender.com
+Energy bill punctuates decades of failed policies and failed leadership in Illinois.
+Leave it to Illinois to do the impossible.
+Only in Illinois could a group of virtue-signaling politicians pass a bill believing they are single-handedly ending global climate change while simultaneously carting in wheelbarrows of cash from the political insiders, influence peddlers, and the crony corporatists that sustain much of their existence.www.riverbender.com

 Comments / 0